We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 This one only works if you are all willing and able to split a pizza or an entree between at least 2 people.
 Or perhaps split an entree and appetizer if you are a couple of adults.

-Once you factor in a tip your meal comes in around $20ish per person (of course depending on tip size and tax).
+Once you factor in a tip your meal comes in around $23ish per person (of course depending on tip size and tax).
 Not too shabby.

-A large pepperoni pie costs $22.
-Split between 2-4 people (depending on appetites) is a nice inexpensive meal during your Disney vacation.
+A large pepperoni pie costs $18.
+Split between 2-4 people (depending on appetites) this is a nice inexpensive meal during your Disney vacation.

 Sanaa (at Animal Kingdom Lodge) is NOT a cheap restaurant by any means.
 However, if you go with the plan to avoid the entrees and eat your fill of appetizers you will not leave disappointed.